 Rob Chavez joined the faculty at the University of Oregon as an Assistant Professor of Psychology in 2017.
-He received a Bachelor of Science in Psychology from the University of New Mexico, a Ph.D. in Cognitive Neuroscience from Dartmouth College, and completed a post-doctoral fellowship at Ohio State University.
 He is interested in how our brains build representations of our sense of self and the social environment and how we use these representations to guide our behavior in the real world.
 He is also interested in predictive modeling and data science methods for digital social science.